 1. Establish your business entity.

 To have its own credit, your business should have its own identity Anything from a simple DBA ("doing business as") to a more formal partnership or corporation will establish one.
 The next key step is to open separate bank accounts in your business's name (see #2 below).
 Once these are up and running, bringing in revenue and spending your cash responsibly will help demonstrate a sound financial history.

 When you go to set up your business accounts, consider sitting down with a banker.
 Introduce yourself, and ask for a financial review.
 Be sure to meet with your banker periodically, especially when your situation or your goals change.
 When the time comes to apply for credit, you'll be able to demonstrate why you need the money and how you'll use it.

 3. Consider secured credit to start.

 One useful tool is a secured business card or line of credit.
 This is a credit product typically secured with cash you keep in a savings account.
 It may seem counterintuitive to tie up your cash instead of spending it on business needs — but using secured credit regularly and paying it off diligently is a great way to establish a credit history for your business.
+Remember that your personal credit history is also taken into account when securing credit and funding for your business.
+How you handle your personal credit plays a part in establishing credit for your business as well.
 Other nonbank options such as community development loans might also be helpful to prepare you for more credit down the road.